 Yushun Himba (Japanese Oaks) (G1) - Preview

-A closer look at some of the expected top choices follows.
+Here is a look at some of the expected popular fillies.